cpury/cpury.github.io/_posts/2019-06-23-ai-against-humanity.md

     <a href="https://www.aiagainsthumanity.app/" class="cta" target="_blank">Start the Game 🚀</a>
 </div>

 Now, **did we make an AI understand and create real humor?** Probably not.
 GPT-2 and other language models are famous for their incoherent rambling, like a kid talking in their sleep.
-Exactly this randmoness comes to our aid here.
-Because randomness *can* be very funny.
+Exactly this randomness comes to our aid here.
+Because being random *can* be very funny.
 And I selected the funny ones for you to enjoy 👌.
 A lot of the more creative ideas probably come from some deep dark corner of the web that OpenAI used for their pre-training.
 Remember what **Jim Jarmusch** said:

 > “Nothing is original.
 Steal from anywhere that resonates with inspiration or fuels your imagination. \[...\] If you do this, your work (and theft) will be authentic.
 Authenticity is invaluable; originality is non-existent.
 And don’t bother concealing your thievery - celebrate it if you feel like it.
 In any case, always remember what Jean-Luc Godard said: “It’s not where you take things from - it’s where you take them to."